anwarMZ/CoMW/Readme.md

 3. NCycDB: a curated integrative database for fast and accurate metagenomic profiling of nitrogen cycling genes Tu, Q., Lin, L., Cheng, L., Deng, Y., He, Z. and Wren, J., 2018.
 NCycDB: a curated integrative database for fast and accurate metagenomic profiling of nitrogen cycling genes.
 Bioinformatics, 1, p.9.

+# Acknowledgment

+This work was supported by a grant from the European Commission’s Marie Sklowdowska Curie Actions program MicroArctic-ITN under project number 675546.